 Prevention: Support Groups for 1,500 African-Americans, Latinos, newly diagnosed men, and guys interested in service projects to improve our community via Stop AIDS Project

-Gay Men's Health: Free services and more than 10,000 HIV tests annually at Magnet, the gay men's health center in the heart of the Castro, and an HIV testing van that delivers services citywide
+Gay Men's Health: Free services for HIV-positive and HIV-negative men, including more than 14,000 HIV tests and STI screenings annually at Magnet, the gay men's health center in the heart of the Castro, and an HIV testing van that delivers services citywide

 Needle Exchange: 2.4 million sterile syringes annually to people who inject drugs, HIV and hepatitis C testing, and referrals to drug treatment and social services